Microchip-MPLAB-Harmony/net_apps_sam_rh71/apps/tcpip_tcp_client/readme.md

 **MPLAB X IDE Project**

-This table list the name and location of the MPLAB X IDE project folder for the demonstration.
+This table lists the name and location of the MPLAB X IDE project folder for the demonstration.

 |Project Name|Target Device|Target Development Board|Description|
 |------------|-------------|------------------------|-----------|